top of page

 ienst den salta se ende ienst den wilda witzenges floed

-against the salty sea and against the wild Vikings' flood
+against the salty sea and against the wild Vikings' flood (Old Frisian law; Schoutenrecht)

 Interestingly, the military cooperation between Frisians and Saxons was not limited to this rebellion against Charlemagne.
-Not long after the uprising of Widukind, Frisians and Saxons were fighting together on the side of Charlemagne against the Slavs in the year 789.
-And, in the year 791 Frisians and Saxons were also fighting together in service of the Franks against the Avars all the way in modern Hungary.
-In 850, emperor Lothar I wrote about the “gens Saxonum et Fresonum commixta“, describing the people of the northern area of his empire.
-Expressing there wasn’t that much difference between the two tribes.
+Not long after the uprising of Widukind, Frisians and Saxons fought together on the side of Charlemagne against the Slavs in the year 789.
+Two years later, in 791, Frisians and Saxons also fought together in service of the Franks against the Avars all the way in modern Hungary.

 medieval Frisia